No terms found. Try a different search.

 Either the whole deal goes through or nothing happens.
 Nobody gets left holding the bag.

-Anti-Money Laundering.
-The set of laws, regulations, and procedures that financial institutions use to detect and prevent money laundering.
-In correspondent banking, AML screening at each hop is one of the reasons international payments take so long — every intermediary bank runs its own checks.
+Anti-Money Laundering and Know Your Customer.
+The regulatory requirements that financial institutions must follow to verify who their clients are and flag suspicious activity.
+In correspondent banking, AML/KYC screening at each hop is one of the reasons international payments take so long — every intermediary bank runs its own checks.
+New payment rails are being designed to embed these checks at the protocol level rather than layering them on afterward.

-The compliance checks banks have to run to make sure money isn't from criminal activity.
+The compliance checks banks have to run to make sure money isn't from criminal activity and the people sending it are who they say they are.
 Every bank in the chain runs them, which is part of why wires take days.

 B